Stubborn: A Saucy Comedy About Men, Women, and Sex.

-Why re-write an ancient Greek play by famed playwright Aristophanes?
+Why rewrite an ancient Greek play by famed playwright Aristophanes?
 Why not!
 The story, about women who band together to stop a war, still resonates today.
+With enough innuendo and puns, this story will satisfy any fan of humour.

 The Blurb: